githubuser-684/versatools/README.md

 ## Installation

 This installation is designed for Windows.
-If you want to run it on Linux, compile it from source.
-For MacOS, DM garryybd on Discord.
+If you want to run it on Mac/Linux, compile it from source.

 Download the latest Windows release from [here](https://github.com/GarryyBD/versatools/releases).
-Extract the zip file and run `main.exe`
+Extract the zip file and run `versatools-setup.exe`

 ## Compiling from source